Applies to the following

 - Make a backup of any personal content that you want to keep and that is stored on the internal memory of your device.
-Photos, videos, music and other data stored on an external memory card do not get erased.
+Photos, videos, music, and other data stored on an external memory card don't get erased.

 - Make sure you know your Google™ account username and password.

 Note: Depending on your security settings, you may need to enter the Google account credentials you use on your Xperia device to be able to use it after a factory data reset.

 - Find and tap Settings → System → Advanced → Reset options → Erase all data (factory reset) → RESET PHONE.

 - If required, draw your screen unlock pattern or enter your screen unlock password or PIN to continue.